 - How sensitive are you to price and convenience?
 There are many tradeoffs in this hobby, and one of the most common is deciding whether to use your preferred airline or hotel chain when it’s not the most convenient or cheapest.
 Would you stay at a hotel under the Marriott umbrella if there was another brand that was cheaper and/or more convenient to where you need to be?
 If the answer is no, it may not be worth going out of your way to earn elite status with the Bonvoy programme (or elite status with any hotel chain, for that matter).

 These questions are also not easy to answer, as there are many different factors that come into play with each of them.
 Nevertheless, it’s a worthwhile exercise to evaluate your own situation as you determine whether or not new Marriott elite status is for you!

-Earning and then maintaining hotel elite status can be quite valuable, and with the Marriott Bonvoy program, you now have another massive worldwide chain at which to do so.
-While it isn’t easy to to quantify the value of the benefits that these statuses offer, I hope that this post has given you a framework to help decide if it’s worth devoting yourself to the 29 brands under the Marriott umbrella in 2019 and beyond.
+Earning and then maintaining hotel elite status can be quite valuable, and with the Marriott Bonvoy programme, you now have another massive worldwide chain at which to do so.
+While it isn’t easy to quantify the value of the benefits that these statuses offer, I hope that this post has given you a framework to help decide if it’s worth devoting yourself to the dozens of brands under the Marriott umbrella.

 Featured photo by Shutterstock.com.